gaetanlop/Malaria_Detection/README.md

 ## Data Augmentation Strategy
 Data Augmentation increases significantly the diversity of images available to train the model.
 It is a great way to generates new images without collecting new images.
 These new images are generated from existing ones.
 I decided to use different transforms for the validation set and the training set.
-* For the training set I Resized all the images to 256*256 pixels, then centercropped the images to 224*224.
+* For the training set I Resized all the images to 256 by 256 pixels, then centercropped the images to 224 by 224.
 After that, I applied different transforms: random rotation by 10 degrees, random horizontal and vertical flip with a probability of 50%, then I transformed the Pil Image to a transform, and normalized each channel using Imagenet stats (because I used a pretrained model on Imagenet).
 * For the Validation set, I resized the images then centercropped to 224 by 224 pixels.
 Then transformed the Pil Images to Tensors and Normalized them.

 ## Model Building